 - Eat some carbohydrate foods with each meal

 - Choose wholegrain or wholemeal bread

-- Cook Basmati or Doongara rice (This rice has a slower effect on blood sugar)
+- Choose long grain white rice Basmati (Indian style), Doongara rice, or rice noodles for cooking.
+These have a slower effect on blood sugar.

 - Try beans, chick peas, lentils

 - Use a small amount of sugar, and

 - Avoid foods high in sugar such as lollies, cordial and soft drinks.